dlwh/sbt-jflex/README.md

 ## Include Plugin Settings

-Include the settings from `sbtantlr.SbtAntlrPlugin.antlrSettings` in your project build file.
+Include the settings from `sbtjflex.SbtJFlexPlugin.antlrSettings` in your project build file.
 See the [SBT wiki page on plugins][1] for further details.